Exploring molecular supersolidity via exact and mean-field theories: single microwave shielding: Excitation spectra

 where $n_\text{1D} = |\psi_\text{1D}|^2$ is the homogeneous one-dimensional density.
 The approximate expression for the reduced dipole–dipole interaction, extending the results of Ref.~\cite{pal2020excitations}, is given by

 where $\text{Ei}[x]$ denotes the exponential integral function, and

 With these ingredients, the quasi-one-dimensional excitation spectrum becomes

-Figure \ref{fig:roton} reveals the roton spectrum for the infinite tube scenario with $\omega = 2\pi\times(300,300,0)$\,Hz.
-First, we show that for fixed $\delta=5.5$ and the scattering lengths from Fig.~\ref{fig:as}(a), that increasing $\xi$ can lead to a roton instability.
+Figure \ref{fig:roton} reveals the roton spectrum for the infinite tube scenario with radial frequency $\omega_\perp$.
+First, we show that for fixed $a_\text{dd} = 0.19a_\perp=2R_\Omega$ and $\edd$ taken from Fig.~\ref{fig:as}(a), that increasing $\xi$ can lead to a roton instability.
 A similar observation has been made through double microwave-shielded gases by very recent PIMC calculations~\cite{zhang2025supersolid} and experimental observation of droplets~\cite{zhang2025observation} through varying ellipticity.
-Similar to dipolar atoms, the roton wavenumber is approximately $k_\perp=3.1\mu$m$^{-1}\approx\sqrt{2}/a_\perp$, with harmonic length $a_\perp=a_x=a_y$ \cite{ronen2007radial,jonalasinio2013roton}.
-We note that this is only weakly dependent on ($\xi,\delta$).
+Similar to dipolar atoms, the roton wavenumber is approximately $k_\perp=1.5/a_\perp\approx\sqrt{2}/a_\perp$ \cite{ronen2007radial,jonalasinio2013roton}.
+We note that this is only weakly dependent on ($\xi,\edd$).
 Finally, in Fig.~\ref{fig:as}(b), we show that the critical $\edd$ for instability depends on the ellipticity angle, but always $\edd>1$ as expected.
 By tuning both the detuning and ellipticity it should be possible to navigate this phase space, and map from an antidipolar roton instability to a dipolar one.
 Increasing the density lowers the critical $\edd$, though it never falls below 1.